Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: CONCLUSIONS

 \section{CONCLUSIONS}

 We proposed MB-ERIL, derived from RL theory, which regularized the policy and the model.
 The experimental results of the simulated and real robots showed that MB-ERIL improved the sample efficiency over MF-ERIL, Dyna-MF-ERIL, DAC, and BC.
-Comparison between MB-ERIL and Dyna-MF-ERIL suggests that the simple use of data generated by the model was not useful due to the model bias.
+A comparison between MB-ERIL and Dyna-MF-ERIL suggests that the simple use of data generated by the model was not useful due to the model bias.
+As explained in Section~\ref{sec:introduction}, our formulation is based on the assumption that the expert policy and the actual environment are solutions of the regularized Bellman equation, although this assumption is not straightforward.
+In the future, we will provide a clear derivation of ERIL. {black}

-The experimental results on the Ant task show that MB-ERIL's asymptotic performance was slightly worse than that of MF-ERIL due to model bias.
+Our experimental results on the Ant task show that MB-ERIL's asymptotic performance was slightly worse than that of MF-ERIL due to model bias.
 One possible solution is to switch the algorithm from MB-ERIL to MF-ERIL based on the loss function of the model discriminator.
 MB-ERIL updates $V$ and $Q$ alternatively with respect to two different objective functions.
-Although the update rules were derived from the Bellman equation \eqref{eq:Bellman_equation}, the convergence and stability are not proved theoretically.
-In future work, we plan to apply the technique used in the convergence proof of GAIL \cite{Zhang2020a, Guan2021a}.
+Although the update rules were derived from the Bellman equation \eqref{eq:Bellman_equation}, the convergence and stability were not proved theoretically.
+In future work, we will apply the technique used in the convergence proof of GAIL \cite{Zhang2020a, Guan2021a}.

 \appendices